CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a functional, actionable skill with clear API documentation and a well-defined join workflow.
-The main weaknesses are moderate verbosity (redundant summary section, some repeated concepts) and a monolithic structure that could benefit from splitting the detailed API reference into a separate file.
-The MML output rules section at the top feels disconnected from the rest of the skill.
+This is a functional, API-heavy skill that provides concrete endpoint documentation and a clear join flow.
+Its main weaknesses are redundancy (the Summary section duplicates earlier content), a monolithic structure that could benefit from splitting the API reference into a separate file, and missing error handling/validation steps in the multi-step workflows.
+The MML output rules section at the top feels disconnected from the rest of the skill's focus on API interaction.

 Suggestions

-Consider moving the detailed API reference to a separate REFERENCE.md file, keeping only the quick-start flow in SKILL.md
+Move the detailed API reference (Public, Session, Agent, Chat APIs) into a separate REFERENCE.md file and keep only the quick-start join flow and registration steps in SKILL.md.

 DimensionReasoningScore